Business as Usual

 It is meant both to decarbonize the economy and to make it a fairer and more just society by addressing healthcare and education related concerns.
 It may be a step in the right direction, but critics are already saying we are going to need stronger reform than this to get off of fossil fuels and save the future.
 One critical question is why doesn’t it push for a carbon tax?
 Critics are already saying it will be too little, too late.
 Still, most agree that it would be better than where we are now.

 In this video discussing the Green New Deal (video) Tom Goldtooth of Indigenous Environmental Network says “the earth, air and water have rights too.”
 Tom Goldtooth also says that a Green New Deal must reject corporate takeover and rather, center on indigenous and front line communities.
-Many groups are now beginning to back the GND.

 Energy Innovation and Carbon Dividend Act of 2018